Everything you need to know...

 Take a look around the Engineering and Maths facilities at Sheffield Hallam University with principal lecturer and recruitment lead Dr Natalie Haynes.

-BTEC Higher National Diploma or a Foundation Degree in a relevant subject, or equivalent.
+You normally need a BTEC Higher National Diploma or a Foundation Degree in a relevant subject or equivalent.

 Additional information for EU/International students